 German Shepherds tend to wag their tails slowly.
 The tail-wagging of a German Shepherd has been described as low swishing without so much body-wiggling.
 Though the tail-wagging may be more intense than usual around a human they’re happy to see.

 6. Laying their head on your lap

 German Shepherds, like other breeds, can show affection by laying their heads on your lap.
 It’s generally a way of seeking your attention or getting you to pet them.

 7. Raising their eyebrows

 Researchers recently discovered that dogs raising their eyebrows at you could be a sign of happiness.
-Pay attention to whether your German Shepherd raises their eyebrow when they see you.
-The research shows that the higher a dog raises their eyebrows, the happier they are to see you.
+Pay attention to whether your German Shepherd raises their eyebrows when they see you.
+If they do, they are happy to see you!